purdyobvious/DS_EscapeRoom/README.md

 ### Inspiration

-The maze was inspired by classic puzzle games and my love for interactive challenges within games and by a video Amber sent me.
+The maze was inspired by classic puzzle games, my love for interactive challenges, and a video Amber sent me.

 ### Credits

-- Huge shout out to Alexis Jimenez _(azen04)_.
-I could not have done this without his exstinsive help and advanced js knowledge.
-He spent almost Four hours trying to helping me with this.
+- Huge shout out to Alexis Jimenez (_azen04_) for his extensive help and advanced JS knowledge—he spent almost four hours helping me debug!
-- Shout out to Shawn Brown _(wizdomplayz)_ took 30 seconds to help fix a issue I spent 3 hours stuck on...
+- Thanks to Shawn Brown (_wizdomplayz_) who fixed an issue in 30 seconds that I’d been stuck on for three hours.

+---

 ## TV

-I developed the interactive TV puzzle located on the right wall of the escape room.
-Players can use the channel buttons to switch between different "channels" (embedded videos and images).
+I developed the interactive TV puzzle on the right wall of the escape room.
+Players use the channel buttons to switch between different "channels" (embedded videos and images).
 The correct channel reveals one of the six numbers needed to escape.

 ### Technical Details

 - The TV is built using HTML, CSS, and JavaScript.
-- Channel buttons are implemented as clickable elements that change the `iframe` source to display different content.
+- Channel buttons are clickable elements that change the `iframe` source to display different content.
 - Only one specific channel displays the hidden number required for the final code.

 ### Inspiration

 This puzzle was inspired by classic point-and-click adventure games where players must "tune" devices to the right setting to reveal clues.

-### Notes
+### Notes / Problems

-On some computers there is a issue with the tv's funtionalitly.
-Inparticular the issue is generaly with the channel buttons and the scroll elements of the screen.
-As far as we can determine this is related to lack of system resources on the users end.
-It works for everyone except occasionaly.
-This is all we can figure is the issue.
-Any feedback you have for us on this is quite welcome.
-To the best of our abbility to determine it will be functional however.
+- On some computers, there are issues with the TV’s functionality—mainly with the channel buttons and scroll elements.
+We think this is related to low system resources, but it’s rare and hard to reproduce.
+Any feedback is welcome!
+- Sometimes, after activating the popup for the door code, the TV controls stop working.
+If this happens, close the popup and reload the browser window.
+We haven’t found a solution yet.

 ---

 ## Controls

 I implemented the navigation controls for the escape room, allowing players to move and look around the 3D environment using both keyboard and on-screen buttons.

+### How They Work

+- **Keyboard Controls:**
+  The script listens for `keydown` events.
+When a movement key (W/A/S/D or Arrow keys) is pressed, it calls `startMovement(type)`, updating the `.scene` element’s class to trigger CSS animations for movement or turning.
+Pressing Space or Escape calls `stopMovement()`, resetting the scene to a neutral state.

+- **On-Screen Buttons:**
+  Each movement button in the `#controls` div has a `data-move` attribute.
+Clicking a button calls either `startMovement(type)` or `stopMovement()`, providing the same effect as the keyboard controls.

+- **Perspective/View Controls:**
+  The "Look Up" and "Look Down" buttons, as well as the PageUp/PageDown keys, adjust the camera’s vertical position by changing the `perspectiveOrigin` and `transform` CSS properties on the `<body>`, using the `updateView()` function.

+- **Focus Handling:**
+  The script ensures the window stays focused for keyboard input by refocusing on load and on click.

+- **Active Feedback:**
+  When a control is active, a dynamic CSS style is injected to visually highlight the active button.

+**In summary:**
+The JavaScript acts as a bridge between user input (keyboard or mouse) and the visual state of the 3D room, updating classes and styles to animate movement, adjust perspective, and provide feedback, all while keeping the controls accessible.

 ### Technical Details